Table of Content

 5. Sustainability and environmental impact

-- Applying machine learning in supply chain greatly helps decision-making, as it can study data sets and proactively learn from them.
+- Applying machine learning in the supply chain greatly helps decision-making, as it can study data sets and proactively learn from them.
 For instance, ML models can study the quantity and nature of goods moving in and out of a warehouse to suggest optimum layout patterns for storing goods.

 - NLP can mimic human-like communication, including regional dialects and turns of phrase.
 This is a valuable technology for customer interactions at scale, as companies can automate the process while retaining the feel of a human conversation.